Did you ever think about where the ideas for Pokémon could be coming from? Discover these six examples proving that in the 16th century Hieronymus...

-In 2015, a mosaic in the Hatay Museum fell victim to a disastrous restoration, which newspapers presented as “grotesque restoration”.
+In 2015, a mosaic in the Hatay Museum fell victim to a disastrous restoration, which newspapers presented as a “grotesque restoration”.
 In fact, if you pay close attention to the before-after image, you will see that the representation now approaches internet memes.
 The restoration was suspended and the Turkish government opened an investigation into the work.

 In the first decade of the 20th century, the Spanish painter and professor Elías García Martinez produced the artwork Ecce Homo, in which he represents Jesus with a crown of thorns.
 The work is a fresco that stands in the Sanctuary of Mercy of Borja, Spain.
-No one has ever paid much attention to the work until 2012, when a parishioner Cecilia Gimenez, at the time aged 82, decided to restore the work.
+No one had ever paid much attention to the work until 2012, when a parishioner Cecilia Gimenez, at the time aged 82, decided to restore the work.
 The result was disastrous.
-After this episode, the town of few inhabitants and the restorer became famous.
+After this episode, the town of a few inhabitants and the restorer became famous.
 After all, the work has become a meme, lovingly dubbed Ecce Meme.

 Despite these disastrous works, it is worth saying that they are an exception rather than a rule, and we owe restorers many of the works of art we know today.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!